Caden Clark heading to RB Leipzig after MLS season

-RB Leipzig have confirmed American teenager Caden Clark will join them from New York Red Bulls.
+RB Leipzig confirmed American teenager Caden Clark will join it from New York Red Bulls.

 Midfielder Clark will move to the Bundesliga club on a deal that runs until June 2024, though not until the end of the MLS season.